sclorg/s2i-python-container/src/README-minimal.md

 and we then move the result including the whole virtual environemnt to the minimal container image.

-This app needs mod_wsgi and to install (compile it from source) it, we'll need: httpd-devel for header files, gcc and redhat-rpm-config as a compiler and configuratuion and finally python39-devel containing Python header files.
+This app needs mod_wsgi and to install (compile it from source) it, we'll need: httpd-devel for header files, gcc and redhat-rpm-config as a compiler and configuratuion and finally python{{ spec.short_ver }}-devel containing Python header files.
 There is no need to install those packages manually because the full container image already contains them.
 However, the application needs httpd as a runtime dependency so we need to install it to the minimal container image as well.

 ```
 # Part 1 - build

-FROM python-39 as builder
+FROM python-{{ spec.short_ver }} as builder

 # Add application sources to a directory that the assemble script expects them
 # and set permissions so that the container runs without root access